Perfect Squares – Definition, Formula, List, Examples

 - 33 (332 = 1089)

-None of those numbers multiplied by themselves result in 99, so we can conclude that 99 is not a perfect square.
+None of those numbers multiplied by themselves results in 99, so we can conclude that 99 is not a perfect square.

 Using patterns and rules

-We also have another trick up our sleeves using the patterns generated by perfect squares in sequence.
-It’s a fact that all perfect squares end in one of the following digits: 0, 1, 4, 5, 6, 9.
-If your number doesn’t end in any of these digits, you can immediately eliminate it knowing it is not a perfect square.
+All perfect squares end in one of the following digits: 0, 1, 4, 5, 6, 9.
+If your number doesn’t end in any of these digits, you can immediately eliminate it, knowing it is not a perfect square.
+In other words, any number ending in 2, 3, 7, or 8 is never a perfect square.

 - If a number ends in an odd number of 0s, it’s never a perfect square – so 10 and 1,000 aren’t perfect squares (odd number of 0s), but 100 is (even number of 0s).

-- Not all numbers ending with an even number of 0s is a perfect square – 100 and 400 are, but 300 is not a perfect square.
+- Not all numbers ending with an even number of 0s are a perfect square – 100 and 400 are, but 300 is not a perfect square.

 All perfect squares are positive

-Our final trick is knowing that all numbers that are perfect squares are positive numbers.
-That’s because a positive multiplied by a positive is a positive and a negative multiplied by a negative is a positive.
-You cannot make a perfect square by multiplying a positive by a negative because that’s not squaring a number.
+Our final trick is knowing that all perfect squares are positive.
+That’s because a positive multiplied by a positive is a positive, and a negative multiplied by a negative is a positive.
+All perfect squares are non-negative, because squaring any integer (positive or negative) gives a non-negative result.

 Solved math tasks: examples